-Some employees may incur certain work-related expenses.
+Some employees may order generic viagra incur certain work-related expenses.
 If their employers reimburse them for the expenses, then the employees are not out-of–pocket for the expenses and cannot deduct them on their tax returns.
 If the employers do not reimburse for the expenses, the employees may deduct the expenses as a miscellaneous itemized deduction on their tax returns.

 Seems simple enough, right?
 Well, maybe not.
 Let’s look at all the issues associated with deducting employee work-related expenses.
 We shall begin by defining the employee business expenses that can either be deducted or reimbursed.
 To qualify, expenses must be ordinary and necessary in performance of the employee’s duties and generally include: